-Perform a risk analysis Based on the layout of the workplace and your employees, perform a risk analysis which pays regard to both physical and organisational/social aspects.
-Lighting, noise, ergonomic strain and chemical health risks are just some examples of things which have a bearing on the physical work environment.
-Stress, relationships and work tasks are all things which can affect the organisational/social aspect of the work environment.
-Begin by listing what can be found on site and what works before then considering what changes may be needed in order to minimise the risk of illness.
+Preform a risk analysis Perform a risk assessment based on the layout of the workplace and your employees, taking into account the physical, digital, organisational, and social aspects.
+Lighting, noise, ergonomic strain, and chemical health risks are just some examples of things which have a bearing on the physical work environment.
+Stress, relationships and work tasks are all things which can affect the organisational/social part.
+Begin by listing what can be found on site and what works before, then considering what changes may be needed in order to minimise the risk of illness.